 God has united you in Christ Jesus.
 Christ Himself has become to us our

 wisdom, righteousness, holiness,

 Gulp, gulp, gulp.
 Arkansas was my wilderness but I met God there.
 I was effortlessly set free from all my addictions.
 Grace is the power over sin; only rest required.
 I wrote no music.
-At twenty-six I moved back to Lynchburg and the songs started flowing.
+At twenty-seven I moved back to Lynchburg and the songs started flowing.
 All of the songs on Mighty Grace were birthed from the closet of my room; literally.
 It felt like exploring God.
-My desire is that, my music, would help you rest.
+My desire is that my music would help you rest.
 That you'd stop striving to love Him and let Him love you!
 That you'd cease from your works and rest in what Christ has done.
 That you'd be radically set free from the bonds of addiction by resting.
 That you would wake up to His gift of righteousness!
 That you would enjoy God.
 Receive deeply, friend.